 Dr. Matthäus Rest

-I am a social anthropologist interested in the environment, the economy and the future, mostly through the prism of peasant lifeforms.
+I am a social anthropologist interested in the relations between environment, economy and temporalities, mostly through the prism of peasant lifeforms.

 My current research deals with the history and future of dairying microbes and their interaction with humans in Jordan, Mongolia and the German-speaking countries.